How Genetics Helps a Salesman

 Parameters

-Since a GA is a heuristic approach to solve NP problems, the solution’s quality, as well as the time frame needed to reach a good solution, strongly depends on the custom configuration of some constants (parameters).
+Since a GA is a heuristic approach to an NP-hard optimization problem, the solution’s quality, as well as the time frame needed to reach a good solution, strongly depends on the custom configuration of some constants (parameters).

-For instance, choosing a high population size increased the possibility of finding a fitter element but it also raised the computational work.
-In a TSP with 5 vertices, a population size of 200 would be nonsensical as there are only 5! = 120 possible solutions.
+For instance, choosing a high population size can increase the possibility of finding a fitter element, but it also raises the computational work.
+With 5 vertices there are only \(5! = 120\) orderings before accounting for equivalent representations, so a population of 200 may contain many duplicates.

 Another important constant is the mutation rate.
 The level of randomness influencing the GA’s effectiveness is directly linked to it.
 The more mutation we put in, the fewer genomes will survive a generation identically.
-It is advisable to keep the rate low since crossing over fit parents to birth an even fitter child would become superfluous and the whole process would resemble more of an inefficient brute force attempt.
+A relatively low rate is common, but the effective value depends on the problem representation and other parameters.

-To avoid the problem of getting stuck with an unfavorable population, the evolving process should be limited to a maximum number of generations.
-Once reached, the GA simply initializes a complete new population.
-In doing this, all elements are defined with a big amount of randomness.
-Therewith, we do not gamble away the chance of discovering entirely different solutions.
-Based on experience, a value between 50 and 200 is a good limitation for the number generations evolved.
+To reduce the risk of getting stuck with an unfavorable population, the evolving process can be limited to a maximum number of generations and then restarted.
+Based on experience with this implementation, a value between 50 and 200 is a useful limit for the number of generations evolved.

 Code Extracts

-In this chapter, I would like to explain some significant code extracts of my TSP implementation.
+In this chapter, I would like to explain some significant code extracts of my implementation.
 In order to be more specific, I name from now on a population’s element as a path.
 Such a path object in my solution only holds integer values in an array, which corresponds to an index in the set of vertices (which is an ArrayList).
-Additionally, I aimed to calculate an optimal Hamiltonian path instead of the conventional closed path (circuit) in TSP.
+More precisely, this implementation searches for a shortest Hamiltonian path rather than the closed tour of the conventional TSP.
 Please be aware, there are numerous other ways to implement these extracts in Java, but here comes mine.

 Shuffling